megoforce/darkwinds/_posts/2018-11-21-all-about-rarity.markdown

 There can only be 1 million Darkwinds First Edition cards of 100 diferent models.
 So while there are many to be created, only 10% will be models 50 and up, thus considered rare.

-Of the 50 rare card models, we call the last 20 ultra-rare because they are even more unlikely to appear.
+Of the 50 rare card models, we call the last 20 "Gold" because they are even more unlikely to appear.
 At the time of this writing there are 6 models that have never appeared.

 You can distinguish your cards rarity by looking at the border color.